evil-mad/robopaint/README.md

 a speedy framework of API calls to interact with the WaterColorBot, while RoboPaint is the clean interface in an easy to install app!

+IMPORTANT NOTE: **** THIS IS PRE-RELEASE SOFTWARE **** Features, specifications, and interfaces may change frequently and without warning or remorse prior to our first official release.
+First official release is currently estimated at mid-September, 2013.

 ## Downloads / Install
 Click to download the easy install file for you system below:
 * [Windows 32bit](http://robopaint.tn42.com/robopaint-win.zip)